MrMikeFloyd/reactive-example-spring/README.md

 ## How to run

-Build and run like this:
+To build and run, navigate to the respective subdirectory, then:

 ```
 mvn clean package
-java -jar target/reactive-rest*.jar
+java -jar target/<reactive-whatever>.jar
 ```

 Then perform your GETs and POSTs against localhost:8080.